Enter the sum of all squared percentages in the distribution and the number of categories into the calculator to determine the IQV.

 IQV (Index of Qualitative Variation) Definition

-The Index of Qualitative Variation (IQV) is a statistical measure used to assess the diversity or variability within a qualitative data set.
-It quantifies the extent to which different categories or groups are represented in a dataset, indicating the diversity or heterogeneity of the examined variables.
+The Index of Qualitative Variation (IQV) is a statistical measure used to assess the diversity or variability within a qualitative (categorical) data set.
+It quantifies how evenly observations are distributed across categories (heterogeneity).

 Example Problem